hiperesp/DragonFable-Private-Server/CONFIG.md

 - `experienceMultiplier`, `gemsMultiplier`, `goldMultiplier`, `silverMultiplier`: These parameters are used to specify the experience, gems, gold, and silver multipliers.
 You can change the values as you want.
 I never have seen the gems and silver currencies in the game, but they are in the database.

-- `onlineTimeout`: The `onlineTimeout` parameter is used to specify the online timeout to count in website.
+- `onlineThreshold`: The `onlineThreshold` parameter is used to specify the online timeout to count in website.
 The default is `10` minutes.

 - `detailed404ClientError`: The `detailed404ClientError` parameter is used to specify if the server should return a detailed 404 client error.
 If you want to return a detailed 404 client error, set it to `true`, otherwise set it to `false`.
 It can be useful to debug, but it can expose some information to the client and can confuse the user.

+- `sendEmails`: This parameter is used to specify if the server should send emails.
+If you want to send emails, set it to `true`, otherwise set it to `false`.

+- `emailApiUrl`, `emailApiToken`: These parameters are used to specify the email API URL and token.
+This is designed to work with the `mailtrap.io` service.

+- `emailAddress`: This parameter is used to specify the email address that will be used to send emails.